legend-crypt/legend-crypt/README.md

 - 👋 Hi, I’m @legend-crypt
 - 👀 I’m interested in ...becoming a digital nomad
 - 🌱 I’m currently learning ...
-HTML,CSS Javascript
+Software Engineering at ALX
 - 💞️ I’m looking to collaborate on web  project
 - 📫 How to reach me ....twitter@konadulord